bellenfanttyler/dataset-forge/README.md

 ## Known Issues
 1. Sometimes the inpainting fails to generate any noticeable changes.
 2. Bounding boxes are slightly loose (not tightly hugging the generated objects).
+3. Doesn't work with all diffusion models on Hugging Face.

 ## License
 The diffusion model weights are licensed under creativeml-openrail-m.